 Latest results

-We evaluated 16 frontier model configurations on CTI-REALM-50 (50 tasks spanning all three platforms).
+We evaluated multiple frontier model configurations on CTI-REALM-50 (50 tasks spanning all three platforms).

 What the numbers tell us